 Since our inception in 1993, we have had approximately 13.6 million cumulative student enrollments.
-In the fiscal year ended May 31, 2012, we had approximately 2.4 million student enrollments, including approximately 1.2 million student enrollments in our language training programs and approximately 1.2 million student enrollments in our test preparation courses.
+In the fiscal year ended May 31, 2012, we had approximately 2.4 million student enrollments in our language training programs and approximately 1.2 million student enrollments in our test preparation courses.
 We deliver our educational programs, services and products to students through an extensive physical network of schools, learning centers and bookstores, as well as through our virtual online network.